• info@al-dirassa.com

 2. Learn the Arabic alphabet and practice reading

-This technique is especially useful for beginners and children.
-It connects the Arabic word directly to a real object.
-Vocabulary becomes more concrete, visual and easier to remember.
+A simple way to create immersion at home is to label everyday objects in Arabic.
+This technique is very useful for beginners and children because it connects the Arabic word directly to a real object.

 4. Keep an Arabic vocabulary notebook